how-to-firebase/full-stack-firebase/realtime-database/security-rules.md

 Instead of fighting the cascading rules, we're using them to our advantage and dramatically reducing the number of rules that we write.

 We're leveraging custom claims to permit users with the `admin` claim to read and write everything using `auth.token.admin === true`.
-Custom claims are awesome, because they're available across all three types of security rules---Firestore, RTDB and Storage--as well as your browser's `currentUser` JWT.
+[Custom claims](https://firebase.google.com/docs/auth/admin/custom-claims) are awesome, because they're available across all three types of security rules—Firestore, RTDB and Storage—as well as your browser's `currentUser` JWT.

 ### Validation